 Babydoll Southdown sheep originated in the South Downs of Sussex County, England.
 With their teddy bear faces, gentle personalities, and soft wool, they easily win the hearts of most of the people that meet them.
 Known for their hardiness and fine fleece, they were introduced to the United States in the early 19th century.

-Our Flock: We raise a small flock of Babydoll Southdown Sheep and are members of the NABBSAR registry.
+Our Flock: We raise a small flock of Babydoll Southdown Sheep and are members of the BSRA, BSSBA, OEBSSR, and NABSSAR registries.
 Our sheep are allowed to field graze and are fed a high-quality hay, along with free choice mineral.
 Vaccines are kept up to date and we participate in the Scrapie Eradication Program.
+In addition we proudly test our flock, and are negative for Johne's Disease (JD), Caseous Lymphadenitis (CL), and Ovine Progressive Pneumonia (OPP).
 Scroll down for pictures or click here to view our available lambs!